Hotels can often be stingy about what they let their guests do with their TVs.

 If you tried to plug a device into a room’s TV to watch your favorite content, chances are nothing is going to happen.

 This might lead you to ask why hotels disable HDMI ports.

 Can I Use HDMI in Hotels?

 Yes and no.

-- If you’re not confident with dealing with electronic devices, don’t modify or change the settings you’re unaware of.
+- If you’re not confident with electronic devices, don’t modify or change the settings you’re unaware of.

 - Test the changes you’re making to the settings before you save them.